CoCoIns: Consistent Subject Generation via Contrastive Instantiated Concepts: Related Work

-\Paragraph{StyleGAN} Our generation framework shares insights similar to StyleGAN~\cite{karras2019style, karras2020analyzing}.
+\Paragraph{StyleGAN} Our generation framework shares similar insights with StyleGAN~\citep{karras2019style, karras2020analyzing}.
 Both methods use a mapping network to transform input latents into an intermediate and more disentangled latent space.
-The space in StyleGAN enables better control over generated image attributes by modulating the generator through adaptive instance normalization~\cite{huang2017arbitrary}.
-In our framework, the intermediate latents operate in the same space as text embeddings, allowing for better manipulation of subject appearances through text conditions.
-CharacterFactory~\cite{wang2024characterfactory} also learns a mapping network that transforms random noise into virtual tokens associated with human names defined in a celebrity dataset.
+The space in StyleGAN enables better control over generated image attributes by modulating the generator through adaptive instance normalization~\citep{huang2017arbitrary}.
+In our framework, the intermediate latents operate in the same space as text embeddings, enabling better manipulation of subject appearances via text conditions.
+CharacterFactory~\citep{wang2024characterfactory} also learns a mapping network that maps random noise to virtual tokens associated with human names in a celebrity dataset.
 These virtual tokens can produce consistent identities but lack control over semantics and attributes.